StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 git clone https://github.com/StephaneMoriceau/WebLogic-Cloud-Workshop.git
 ```

-# 6. Update the terraform configuration file with the specific of your environment
+# 6. Update the terraform configuration file with the specifics of your environment

 1. Copy the terraform configuration variables example file